Universal Waste Aerosol Cans - Final Rule Summary

 When solvents are utilized by a process as an ingredient, they are no longer considered "spent" or "discarded", therefore they cannot be considered a listed hazardous waste (e.g. F001-F005 do not apply). …

-read moreThe U.S. EPA “Continued Use” Policy
+read moreThe USEPA's “Continued Use” Policy Discussion

 read more